 As discussed above, we are a foreign private issuer, and therefore, we are not required to comply with all of the periodic disclosure and current reporting requirements of the Exchange Act.
 The determination of foreign private issuer status is made annually on the last business day of an issuer's most recently completed second fiscal quarter.
 We would lose our foreign private issuer status if, for example, more than 50% of our ordinary shares are directly or indirectly held by residents of the U.S. and we fail to meet additional requirements necessary to maintain our foreign private issuer status.
 If we lose our foreign private issuer status on this date, we will be required to file with the SEC periodic reports and registration statements on U.S. domestic issuer forms, which are more detailed and extensive than the forms available to a foreign private issuer.
 We will also have to mandatorily comply with U.S. federal proxy requirements, and our officers, directors and principal shareholders will become subject to the short-swing profit disclosure and recovery provisions of Section 16 of the Exchange Act.
-In addition, we will lose our ability to rely upon exemptions from certain corporate governance requirements under the Nasdaq listing standards.
-If we lost our foreign private issuer status, we would incur significant additional legal, accounting and other expenses that we do not incur as a foreign private issuer, in order to maintain a listing on a U.S. securities exchange.
+In addition, we will lose our foreign private issuer status, we would incur significant additional legal, accounting and other expenses that we do not incur as a foreign private issuer, in order to maintain a listing on a U.S. securities exchange.